stephenxs/SONiC/doc/qos/Shared-headroom-pool-design.md

 sonic#config buffer shared-headroom-pool congesting-probability <probability>
 ```

+The default value of probability is 100%.
+To set it to 100% will remove the configuration.

 ##### To configure a profile's congesting probability

 The command `config buffer profile` is introduced for configuring the congesting probability of a profile.
 This command has already existed in dynamic buffer calculation mode.
 In this design we will add the argument for congesting probability.